Concerned about keeping your youthful glow?

 As we age, our skin becomes thinner, loses fat, and no longer looks as plump and smooth.

-Adding insult to injury, veins show up more and it takes longer to heal from everyday bumps and bruises.
+Adding insult to injury, veins become more visible, and it takes longer to heal from bumps and bruises.

-Years of sun exposure can lead to wrinkles, age spots and dryness, all of which leave you looking less youthful.
+Finally, sun exposure promotes wrinkles, age spots and dryness, all of which leave you looking less youthful.

-Just like the rest of your body, your skin will respond to being well fed!
+Fortunately — like the rest of your body — your skin responds to being well fed!

-Let's take a closer look at food choices that can help you look your best and feel confidant.
+Let's take a closer look at food choices that can help you look your best.

 #1: Fight dryness and sun damage with fish fats